How To Speed Up Windows PC | Make Windows PC Faster

 If you turn on Storage Sense, Windows will automatically free up space by getting rid of unnecessary files—including files in your recycle bin—when you're low on disk space or at intervals you specify.

-To turn on and configure Storage Sense:
+To turn on and configure Storage Sense in Windows 11:

 • Go back to Storage settings.
 In the Storage management area, turn on Storage Sense.